ch722bruce/Amazing-eCommerce.github.io/README.md

 2. Shopping Cart Management:
 Users can effortlessly add or remove products from their shopping cart, providing flexibility and convenience in finalizing their purchases.

-3. Subscription Orders:
-Offering a
-subscription option for regular deliveries of favorite products, Amazing ensures that customers always have access to fresh and preferred items without the need to reorder manually.

-4. Comments and Feedback:
+3. Comments and Feedback:
 After purchasing, customers are encouraged to leave comments on the product pages.
 This feature fosters a community of informed buyers and allows for continuous improvement of products and services based on user feedback.

-5. Advanced Product Search:
+4. Advanced Product Search:
 With a powerful search functionality, customers can quickly find specific products or categories, enhancing the efficiency of the shopping experience.

-6. AI Chatbox:
+5. AI Chatbox:
 Enhanced with powerful AI technology from Chatbase.co, this feature provides real-time customer support directly on the website.
 Users can ask questions about products, orders, or their accounts, and receive immediate, precise answers.